Mike Rogers (Maryland politician): Policing

+Social issues

+In March 2019, Rogers voted against legislation that would allow doctors to prescribe palliative care to terminally ill patients who want to end their lives.

 Veterans

 Rogers introduced legislation in the 2020 legislative session that clarified the eligibility for veterans seeking to reside at homes supervised by the Department of Veterans Affairs.
 The bill passed and became law on May 8, 2020.